-Subject : HISTORY OF A ubject : HISTORY OF ARCHITECTURE-II Code : ART204 Credits : 3 Hours / Week: 3 hrs.
-Progressive Marks : 50 Examination Marks : 50 Mode of Exam : 3 hrs
+Subject : History of Architecture-II Code : ART204 Credits : 3 Hours / Week: 3 hrs.
+Progressive Marks : 50 Examination Marks : 50 Mode of Exam: 3 hrs

 To enlighten and to generate an understanding about the development of civilization and its architectural implications about development of architecture in India from river valley civilization to Indo-Aryan period.
 How architecture in India had thrust on religion as a basic force in development of construction technology.